How to Write a Request for Proposal for Web Content Management

 Always write your own RFP questions

 Don’t pull questions directly from a template.
 Most RFP templates are written by vendors, for the benefits of the vendor.
 Not the customer.
 You can use the questions in a template as a starting point, and as a way to learn how questions might stack the odds in a vendor’s favor.
-But you should always consider how to reframe them in a way that speaks to your specific needs.
+But you should always consider how to rephrase them in a way that speaks to your specific needs.

 Here are some quick question writing tips: